fzr72725/NLI/README.md

 1. Improve Accuracy of classification among Japanese and Korean learners' English writing
 2. Run a test over out of corpus documents
 3. Use pre-trained word2vec models to generate document vectors

-## Additional Information
-I have also put together several articles that illustrate the approaches I took for each of the steps mentioned above.
-They are a great